Income Tax Department: Directorates

-Good governance by ITD
+Governance by ITD

-The Income Tax Department of the government of India is a leader in good governance.
-Since large portion of population interacts with department on a yearly basis hence good governance by ITD has improved citizen satisfaction with government functioning.
-A very well known model of good governance, Sevottam, is being implemented by the Income Tax Department.
+The Income Tax Department of the Government of India is responsible for direct tax administration and interacts with a large portion of the population annually.
+ITD outlined steps to measure and raise citizen satisfaction in their 2011 strategic action plan.
+The Sevottam model of governance is being implemented by the Income Tax Department.

 Sevottam

 The Income Tax Department is a leader in implementing Sevottam, which is certification of quality of public service delivery in India.
 The term Sevottam comes from the Hindi words Seva and Uttam and supposedly means excellence in service delivery.
 It involves the identification of the services delivered to the citizens, quality of service, its objective, improvement of quality, by using innovative methods for developing business process and more informative with the help of information technology.
 The citizen-centric approach includes the following three components: